JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.weather.weather.rain - Allows you to change the weather to rain.
 (Recommended for admin)<br>
 uc.weather.weather.sun - Allows you to change the weather to sun.
 (Recommended for admin)<br>
 uc.weather.weather.thunder - Allows you to change the weather to thunder.
 (Recommended for admin)<br>
+uc.world.world.?.base - Allows you to use the /world ? command.
+(Recommended for nobody)<br>
+uc.world.world.base - Allows you to use the /world command.
+(Recommended for admin)<br>
+uc.world.world.create.?.base - Allows you to use the /world create ? command.
+(Recommended for nobody)<br>
+uc.world.world.create.base - Allows you to use the /world create command.
+(Recommended for nobody)<br>
+uc.world.world.delete.?.base - Allows you to use the /world delete ? command.
+(Recommended for nobody)<br>
+uc.world.world.delete.base - Allows you to use the /world delete command.
+(Recommended for nobody)<br>
+uc.world.world.disable.?.base - Allows you to use the /world disable ? command.
+(Recommended for nobody)<br>
+uc.world.world.disable.base - Allows you to use the /world disable command.
+(Recommended for nobody)<br>
+uc.world.world.enable.?.base - Allows you to use the /world enable ? command.
+(Recommended for nobody)<br>
+uc.world.world.enable.base - Allows you to use the /world enable command.
+(Recommended for nobody)<br>
+uc.world.world.gamerule.?.base - Allows you to use the /world gamerule ? command.
+(Recommended for nobody)<br>
+uc.world.world.gamerule.base - Allows you to use the /world gamerule command.
+(Recommended for nobody)<br>
+uc.world.world.import.?.base - Allows you to use the /world import ? command.
+(Recommended for nobody)<br>
+uc.world.world.import.base - Allows you to use the /world import command.
+(Recommended for nobody)<br>
+uc.world.world.info.?.base - Allows you to use the /world info ? command.
+(Recommended for nobody)<br>
+uc.world.world.info.base - Allows you to use the /world info command.
+(Recommended for nobody)<br>
+uc.world.world.setdifficulty.?.base - Allows you to use the /world setdifficulty ? command.
+(Recommended for nobody)<br>
+uc.world.world.setdifficulty.base - Allows you to use the /world setdifficulty command.
+(Recommended for nobody)<br>
+uc.world.world.setgamemode.?.base - Allows you to use the /world setgamemode ? command.
+(Recommended for nobody)<br>
+uc.world.world.setgamemode.base - Allows you to use the /world setgamemode command.
+(Recommended for nobody)<br>
+uc.world.world.sethardcore.?.base - Allows you to use the /world sethardcore ? command.
+(Recommended for nobody)<br>
+uc.world.world.sethardcore.base - Allows you to use the /world sethardcore command.
+(Recommended for nobody)<br>
+uc.world.world.setkeepspawnloaded.?.base - Allows you to use the /world setkeepspawnloaded ? command.
+(Recommended for nobody)<br>
+uc.world.world.setkeepspawnloaded.base - Allows you to use the /world setkeepspawnloaded command.
+(Recommended for nobody)<br>
+uc.world.world.setloadonstartup.?.base - Allows you to use the /world setloadonstartup ? command.
+(Recommended for nobody)<br>
+uc.world.world.setloadonstartup.base - Allows you to use the /world setloadonstartup command.
+(Recommended for nobody)<br>
+uc.world.world.setpvp.?.base - Allows you to use the /world setpvp ? command.
+(Recommended for nobody)<br>
+uc.world.world.setpvp.base - Allows you to use the /world setpvp command.
+(Recommended for nobody)<br>
+uc.world.world.setworldspawn.?.base - Allows you to use the /world setworldspawn ? command.
+(Recommended for nobody)<br>
+uc.world.world.setworldspawn.base - Allows you to use the /world setworldspawn command.
+(Recommended for nobody)<br>
+uc.world.world.teleport.?.base - Allows you to use the /world teleport ? command.
+(Recommended for nobody)<br>
+uc.world.world.teleport.base - Allows you to use the /world teleport command.
+(Recommended for nobody)<br>